n-arms/f5-run-file/README.md

 ## local set up
 Inside the root of the current project you can set up a launch.json file to determine the commands to be run.

-## JSON setup
-To set up the commands to be run use the following syntax:
+To set up the commands to be run use the following syntax

 ```
 {